LaReiter/LaReiter.github.io/_projects/fangdenhjorten.md

 ### What I learned?

-During my first year on NATIT, I been doing a lot of functional programming.
+During my first year on NatIt, I been doing a lot of functional programming.
 This was my first big object-oriented project where I quickly discovered the strength of classes and objects.
 I also learned about new concepts, such as sprites and making user interfaces.
 I leraned about collision detection algorithms, event handling and general game architecture.
 Since this project involved many versions and multiple lines of code, I also learned a fair share about version-control and code management/documentation.

 <figure>
   <img src="/assets/projects/FangDenHjorten.png" alt="First part of the Game" width="600">